buhrmi/thumb-ui/README.md

 A collection of Svelte components for thumb-driven web UIs.

-NOTE: This library is very experimental.
-Not recommended for real world use at this point.
+This library is very experimental and I don't actually recommend using this for more than experimenting with Svelte.

 ![Example](https://github.com/buhrmi/components/blob/master/gifs/example.gif?raw=true)